Marlon Brando: Personal life

+In 2018, Quincy Jones claimed that Brando had had sexual relationships with James Baldwin, Richard Pryor and Marvin Gaye.
+Pryor's widow, Jennifer Lee, confirmed Pryor's relationship with Brando, but Pryor's daughter, Rain Pryor, disputed that assertion.
+In February 2024, actor Billy Dee Williams said Brando had propositioned him, which he rejected, while the two were at Brando's home during a party.

 Brando's grandson Tuki Brando (born 1990), son of Cheyenne Brando, is a fashion model.
 His numerous grandchildren also include Prudence Brando and Shane Brando, children of Miko C. Brando; the children of Rebecca Brando; and the three children of Teihotu Brando among others.

 Stephen Blackehart has been reported to be the son of Brando, but Blackehart disputes this claim.

-In 2018, Quincy Jones and Jennifer Lee claimed that Brando had had a sexual relationship with comedian and Superman III actor Richard Pryor.
-Pryor's daughter Rain Pryor later disputed the claim.